SuperDARNCanada/borealis/docs/source/dsp_chain_in_detail.rst

 -----------

 Beamforming in Borealis is relatively straightforward.
-Figure 9 illustrates the physical process, with the red antennas signifying the main array, the thick black line being the incoming plane wavefront, the parallel green lines indicating planar wavefronts at spacings of one wavelength, and the beam direction off of boresight shown by :math:`\theta`.
+Figure 9 illustrates the physical process, with the red antennas signifying the main array, the thick blue line being the incoming plane wavefront, and the beam direction off of boresight shown by :math:`\theta`.
 For an incoming wave, we can see that it will hit the leftmost antenna (antenna 0) first, then antenna 1, antenna 2, and so forth, reaching antenna 15 last.
-Each antenna :math:`n` is going to measure a different phase of the wave, determined by its distance from the wavefront :math:`d_n` as shown in the figure.
-Due to :math:`2\pi` ambiguity, the relevant phase correction is the phase required to get from the antenna to the closest green line.
+Each antenna :math:`n` is going to measure a different phase of the wave, determined by its distance from the reference wavefront :math:`d_n` as shown in the figure.
 The required phase shift can be calculated from the geometry of the diagram as

 .. math:: \phi_n = \frac{d_n}{\lambda} 2\pi

 The filtered samples for a given antenna are multiplied by :math:`\phi_n` to correct their phase, then the samples for all antennas are summed together to yield one dataset for the linear array.

-The final wrinkle to this process is in the positioning of the wavefront.
-In Borealis, it is assumed that the wavefront crosses the array axis at boresight, i.e. between antennas 7 and 8 where the dotted line intersects the array axis.
+In Borealis, the reference wavefront is taken chosen when the wavefront crosses the array axis at boresight, i.e. the origin of the shown coordinate system.
 This means that the distances :math:`d_n` for antennas 0 through 7 will be negative, since the wavefront will have passed them already.
-With this last detail considered, we can formulate the phase correction for a given beam angle :math:`\theta`.
-The result is
+The distance from the reference wavefront for an antenna and beam angle :math:`\theta` is then

 .. math:: d_n = (n-\frac{N}{2})L\sin(\theta)